D-os/dos/README.md

 > :warning: This repository makes heavy use of git submodules, so you need to `git clone --recursive`

+> :warning: Some of submodules store copious amount of data.
+You are advised to clone `--depth 1`

 ```sh
 make toolchain sysroot compdb kernel kernel_modules
 ninja && qemu.sh